dotnet/csharpstandard/standard/classes.md

 > *Example*: The following partial class is implemented in two parts, which reside in different compilation units.
 The first part is machine generated by a database-mapping tool while the second part is manually authored:
 >
-> <!-- IncompleteExample: {template:"standalone-lib", name:"PartialDeclarations1", replaceEllipsis:true, expectedErrors:["x","x"], expectedWarnings:["x","x"]} -->
+> <!-- RequiresSeparateFiles$Example: {template:"standalone-lib-without-using", name:"PartialDeclarations1", replaceEllipsis:true, expectedWarnings:["CS0169","CS0169","CS0169","CS0649"], additionalFiles:["Order.cs"]} -->
 > ```csharp
 > public partial class Customer
 > {